Uncanny Japan is the brainchild of author Thersa Matsuura

 , and the Japan Distilled

 As much as possible, music and cool atmospheric and creepy sounds are created by the third member of the team, Julyan Ray Matsuura

 You can support both shows and get some extra content (a monthly recorded Bedtime Story, occasional binaural soundscapes, and the like) over at Patreon

 Thersa Matsuura is a graduate of Clarion West (2015)

 , recipient of HWA's Mary Wollstonecraft Shelley Scholarship (2015), and the author of another collection, A Robe of Feathers and Other Stories (Counterpoint LLC, 2009).
 She's also had stories published in various magazines and anthologies including: Black Static, Fortean Times, Madhouse, and The Beauty of Death Anthology.
-Her newest collection — The Carp-Faced Boy and Other Stories — will be published by Independent Legions Publishing) was a finalist for The Bram Stoker Award (2017).
+Her newest collection -- The Carp-Faced Boy and Other Stories (Independent Legions Publishing) was a finalist for The Bram Stoker Award (2017).